-Residence life and campus staff members conduct monitored evacuation drills in all residence halls each semester.
-During March of each year a campus-wide tornado drill is held in conjunction with the State's severe weather awareness protocol.
-Thus, the emergency response and evacuation procedures for residence halls are tested on campus each semester and all buildings practice these procedures yearly in March.
+Residence life and campus staff members conduct monitored evacuation drills in all residence halls within ten days of the onset of each semester.
+Once each semester a general fire alarm is conducted in non- residential buildings.
+During March of each year a campuswide tornado drill is held in conjunction with the State's severe weather awareness protocol.
+Thus, the emergency response and evacuation procedures for are tested four times a year as required under state & local fire code.

 Students and University employees learn the locations of the emergency exits in the residence halls and are provided guidance about the direction they should travel when exiting for short-term evacuation.
-These tests are unannounced to the general population but are planned and overseen by the residence life staff and/or the Director of Security.
+These tests are generally unannounced to the general population but are planned and overseen by the residence life staff and/or the Director of Security.

 The purpose of evacuation drills is to prepare building occupants for an organized evacuation in the case of a fire or other emergency.
 At NCWU, evacuation drills are used as a way to educate and train occupants on fire safety issues specific to their building.
 During the drill, occupants practice drill procedures and familiarize themselves with the location of exits and the sound of the alarm.
-During the drills, members of the Office of Facilities Services also are afforded the opportunity to test the operation of fire alarm system components.
+During the drills Campus Safety is afforded the opportunity to test the operation of fire alarm system components.